bsc-s2/lua-acid/doc/acid/strutil.md

         It splits `str` with plain text separator `pattern`.

-    -   number: plain text and limit max split times.
+    -   number: use plain text pattern and it limits max split times.
         `strutil.split(str, pattern, 3)`.

         It splits `str` with plain text `pattern` and splits at most 3 times.